 There is a federal limit to how much money you’re allowed to contribute to an FSA each year.
-For 2023, that limit is $3,050.
+For 2024, that limit is $3,200, according to the IRS.
 Employers also have limits to how much they’re allowed to contribute.
-While an employer can contribute up to $500 to an employee’s FSA, even if the employee themself isn’t contributing, after this amount, the employer is only legally allowed to match an employee’s contribution dollar-for-dollar.
+While an employer can contribute up to $500 to an employee’s FSA, according to Core Documents Inc, even if the employee themself isn’t contributing, after this amount, the employer is only legally allowed to match an employee’s contribution dollar-for-dollar.

 You are also required to use the money in your FSA within the plan year.
 This means you’ll lose any untouched balance in your FSA account, so it’s important to plan ahead and only contribute what you expect to use.